home about me projects data resources tools publications presentations teaching

 Derivational networks for multiple languages

-With Jonáš Vidra and Tomáš Musil, we focus on developing derivational networks for multiple languages using machine learning and cross-linguistical transfer of knowledge.
+With Jonáš Vidra and Tomáš Musil, we focused on developing derivational networks for multiple languages using machine learning and cross-linguistical transfer of knowledge.

 GAUK Grant, CUNI